Cybersecurity

 Regularly updating your device passwords is a must in today’s world.
 Passwords can end up in the wrong hands or become known, so it’s good practice to modify them to ensure ongoing protection.

-Using strong passwords with lots of variations in characters, numbers, and symbols is another great way to ensure they don’t become compromised.
-But aren’t you tired of trying to come up with strong passwords all the time?
-We get that.
+Using strong passwords with a mix of characters, numbers, and symbols is a great way to ensure they don’t become compromised.
+But coming up with strong passwords all the time can be a headache.

-Within Security Center, you can use our built-in password manager to automatically generate strong, randomized device passwords that comply with supported device manufacturers’ rules.
+Within Security Center, you can use our built-in password manager to generate strong, randomized device passwords that follow supported device manufacturers’ rules.
 You can also configure the system to automatically update your camera passwords on a schedule or in batches.

 Automate software and firmware updates

-But when you have multiple vendor products in your environment, trying to keep track of all the recent updates can be a tedious and time-consuming task.
+But when you have multiple vendor products in your environment, trying to keep track of all the recent updates can be time-consuming.

-The Genetec Update Service informs you when new product updates are available so you can make sure to have the latest fixes to counteract any known vulnerabilities.
+The Genetec Update Service informs you when new product updates are available, so you can get the latest fixes.

 Our Firmware Vault is another tool that lets you know when new IP camera firmware has been released.
 With a few clicks, you can then download and distribute those updates to ensure you have the latest defenses.